 How do equity investments affect the government’s debt position?

-Net debt is the sum of interest bearing liabilities less the sum of selected financial assets (cash and deposits, advances paid, and investments, loans and placements).
+Net debt is the sum of interest bearing liabilities less the sum of selected financial assets (cash and deposits, advances paid, investments, loans and placements).
 While equity is not included in the calculation of net debt, changes in selected financial assets associated with equity investments affect net debt.

 Equity investments affect the government’s net debt position in several ways.
 For example, when: